-Additional committees (other than those provided for in the legislation or recommended by the Code) -Sustainability Committee
+Additional committees (other than those provided for in the legislation or recommended by the Code) - Sustainability Committee

-On 1 April 2021, the Board set up the Sustainability Committee (SC) with advisory, propositional, monitoring and investigative duties, to support and guide the activities of the full Board and management on the environmental, social and governance (ESG) sustainability front, in terms of positioning, objectives, processes and specific initiatives of TIM and the Group.
+On April 1, 2021, the Board set up the Sustainability Committee with advisory, propositional, monitoring and investigative duties, to support and guide the activities of the full Board and management on the environmental, social and governance (ESG) sustainability front, in terms of positioning, objectives, processes and specific initiatives of TIM and the Group.
 Moreover, as per the regulations, with respect to the Board Committees processes, in addition to directly supporting and guiding the activities of the full Board, the Sustainability Committee is promptly involved with reference to the ESG profiles of the activities overseen by the other internal Committees, in the form of document sharing or joint preliminary investigation.

-In particular, by way of example, the Committee interacts:
+In particular, by way of example, Sustainability Committee interacts:

-• with the Nomination and Remuneration Committee in relation to the possible inclusion of ESG considerations in the Company's remuneration policy (including in the form of incentive parameters and targets), as well as in monitoring the adoption and implementation of measures to promote equal treatment and opportunities between genders within the corporate organization.
+a. with the Nomination and Remuneration Committee in relation to the possible inclusion of ESG considerations in the Company's remuneration policy (including in the form of incentive parameters and targets), as well as in monitoring the adoption and implementation of measures to promote equal treatment and opportunities between genders within the corporate organization.

-• with the Control and Risk Committee in the preparation of non-financial statements ("sustainability report") and in the analysis of ESG business risks.
+b. with the Control and Risk Committee in the preparation of non-financial statements ("Sustainability Report") and in the analysis of ESG business risks.

-The members of the Committee must have adequate expertise in relation to the tasks which they are called upon to perform.
+The members of the Sustainability Committee must have adequate expertise in relation to the tasks which they are called upon to perform.
 For details of the composition, see Table 3.

-The Committee's operating procedures and the prerogatives acknowledged to it are governed by special regulations approved by the Board of Directors.
-The Committee has been allocated a budget of EUR 100,000 for the year 2022, with autonomous spending power within this limit.
-This budget has also been confirmed for 2023.
+The Sustainability Committee's operating procedures and the prerogatives granted to it are governed by special regulations approved by the Board of Directors.
+The Sustainability Committee has been allocated a budget of 100,000 euros for the year 2023, with autonomous spending power within this limit.

-The Chairman of the Committee calls meetings on his own initiative or at the request of at least two of its members.
+The Chairman of the Sustainability Committee calls meetings on his own initiative or at the request of at least two of its members.
 The request to call meetings can also come from the Chairman of the Board of Directors, from the Chief Executive Officer or from the Chairman of the Board of Statutory Auditors.
-During 2022, there were 5 meetings, 2 of which were held jointly with the Control and Risk Committee.
-The meetings lasted on average about 1 hour and thirty minutes, with an overall attendance rate of about 96%.
-In 2023 and up to the date of approval of this Report, 3 meetings were held, with an attendance rate of 95%.
+During 2023, there were 5 meetings, 2 of which were held jointly, respectively with the Nomination and Remuneration Committee and the Control and Risk Committee.
+The meetings lasted on average about 1 hour and thirty-six minutes, with an overall attendance rate of about 84%.
+In 2024 and up to the date of approval of the Report, 2 meetings were held, one of which was partly jointly with the Audit and Risk Committee, with an attendance rate of 90%.

-During 2022, the activities carried out concerned the organisation of ESG activities, the definition of the materiality matrix, the issue of GRI indicators and of the European taxonomy, also for the purposes of the Non-Financial Statement, as well as the monitoring of ongoing corporate initiatives on sustainability and the finalisation and planning of ESG objectives (starting with environmental ones, with a specific focus on energy), in accordance with overall corporate planning.
+During 2023, the activities carried out concerned the organization of ESG activities, the definition of the materiality matrix, the issue of GRI indicators and of the European taxonomy, also for the purposes of the Sustainability Report, as well as the monitoring of ongoing corporate initiatives on sustainability and the finalization and planning of ESG objectives (starting with environmental ones, with a specific focus on energy), in accordance with overall corporate planning.

-7. SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS -NOMINATION AND REMUNERATION COMMITTEE
+7. SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS - NOMINATION AND REMUNERATION COMMITTEE